shakacode/shakacode-website/_posts/2015-09-17-who-is-shaka-code.markdown

 >David Heinemeier Hansson (the driving force behind Ruby on Rails) is a huge believer in using extractions as a method to add functionality to your projects, typically in the context of a framework.
 You need some particular functionality, you write it, and if it's good enough you extract it from it's original context and make it generic enough that it can be used by other people.
 You could also call this "building stuff you need" instead of "building stuff you think you might need".
 It's part of the whole YAGNI philosophy of programming, I guess.

-6. It's fun to have our own project!
+6. <a name="fng-internal-project"></a> It's fun to have our own project!
 Coding is our passion!

 ## Our Internal Project: Friends and Guests